stateful/docs.runme.dev/docs/guide/craft-devcontainer.md

 # How to Build Projects With Container Craft Dev Container and  Runme

-Runme interactive notebook provides an easy way for developers and operations teams to manage workflows and document processes.
-With the [Runme extension,](../how-runme-works/vscode) users can access a user-friendly interactive Notebook and build their projects within a pre-configured DevContainer.
+Runme interactive notebook provides an interactive notebook for developers and operations teams to run projects while documenting each step of the process.

-In this guide, we will walk through setting up the [ContainerCraft DevContainer repository](https://github.com/ContainerCraft/devcontainer.git) as your development environment in Runme.
-Here, you will also learn how to create instructions for testing your projects directly inside the container.
-This setup ensures that your development and testing are all in a unified document.
+In this guide, we will walk through setting up the ContainerCraft DevContainer as your development environment with Runme.
+The ContainerCraft DevContainer houses the most commonly used tools and configurations required for DevOps and provides a consistent development environment for DevOps practitioners.
+You will also learn how to create instructions for testing your projects directly inside the container.

 ## Prerequisites